Community-Driven Academic Partnerships

 UCI Community Resilience Projects supports a number of community-driven academic partnerships in the Acjachemen and Tongva homelands now known as Orange County, California.

-During 2018-19, UCI Community Resilience Projects have focused on:
+Since 2018, UCI Community Resilience Projects has focused on:

-- collaborating with the CRECE Cooperative and others who are involved in leading development of community-based economic models in Santa Ana, California, to co-create supporting curricula for Santa Ana residents as well as university students, faculty, and staff who seek to become involved in community-driven academic partnerships there; and
+- collaborating with members of the CRECE Cooperativa, THRIVE Santa Ana, Santa Ana Building Healthy Communities, and Cooperacion Santa Ana who are involved in leading development of community-driven economic models in Santa Ana, California, to co-create supporting curricula for Santa Ana residents as well as university students, faculty, and staff who seek to become involved in community-driven academic partnerships there;

 - supporting efforts to bring together UCI faculty, post-docs, and graduate student researchers who participate in engaged environmental justice research together with various communities throughout the region and world.

 We also support efforts within community-based organizations in both Santa Ana, California, and the Menominee Nation, Wisconsin, to bring people together for encuentro, a form of community exchange for mutual understanding, skills sharing, and strategic navigation.
 The 2018 encuentro focused on cultural strategies for a just transition.
 The 2019 encuentro focused on youth empowerment and activism in immigrant and Native communities.